GetDKAN/dkan/docs/source/user-guide/guide_dataset.rst

 Note that the username:password string submitted as the Authorization must be base 64 encoded.

-You can obtain the base 64 encoded string from the command line by running the following (replace admin:admin with username:password):
+You can obtain the base 64 encoded string from the command line by running the following at the command line (replace admin:admin with username:password):

 .. code-block::

     echo -n 'admin:admin' | base64
     // Result
     YWRtaW46YWRtaW4=